roundyyy/AI-book-corrector/README.md

    - Choose output location
    - Select target language
    - Configure correction options
-   - Adjust chunk size if needed
+   - Adjust chunk size if needed (do not use more than 12k tokens per chunk)
    - Add any special instructions

 3. **Run Correction**